CRTYPUBG/vscaler/README.md

 > [!NOTE]
 > * Pressing **`Insert`** should open the cscaler **Overlay** in-game with all of the options (_`ShortcutKey=` can be changed in the INI file, or under **Keybinds** in the overlay_).
 > * Pressing **`Page Up`** shows the performance stats overlay in the top left, and can be cycled between different modes with **`Page Down`** (_keybinds customisable in the overlay_).
-> * If Opti overlay is instantly disappearing after trying Insert a few times, maybe try **`Alt + Insert`** ([reported workaround](https://github.com/CRTYPUBG/vscaler/issues/484) for alternate keyboard layouts).
+> * If Opti overlay is instantly disappearing after trying Insert a few times, maybe try **`Alt + Insert`** ([reported workaround](https://github.com/CRTYPUBG/cscaler/issues/484) for alternate keyboard layouts).

 ![inputs_and_outputs](https://github.com/user-attachments/assets/49ba1459-e628-481f-92f2-3a42348c9580)

 ## Which APIs and Upscalers are Supported?
-Currently **VScaler** can be used with DirectX 11, DirectX 12 and Vulkan, but each API has different sets of supported upscalers.
+Currently **cscaler** can be used with DirectX 11, DirectX 12 and Vulkan, but each API has different sets of supported upscalers.
 [**VFG**](#VFG--hudfix-experimental-hud-ghosting-fix) currently **only supports DX12** and is explained in a separate paragraph.

 #### For DirectX 12